-Sales tax and use tax compliance challenges for manufacturers and distributors
+Sales tax and use tax for manufacturers and distributors

 In interviews with manufacturers, the following challenges were cited as the biggest struggles they face regarding tax compliance:

 - Tracking thousands of SKU numbers that cross taxability rules or vary in taxability based on state

 - Getting the rates right and filing the reports correctly